 January 23, 2021

 When the angel Gabriel appeared to Mary, she opened her heart to receive his message that she would conceive the Son of God in her womb.
-As a young, betrothed, but unmarried, woman, Mary knew that her pregnancy presented many challenges.
+As a young bride who had not yet lived with her husband, Mary knew that her pregnancy presented many challenges.
 Despite this knowledge, she faithfully responded, “Behold, I am the handmaid of the Lord.
 May it be done to me according to your word” (Luke 1:38).